GrinonBarrett/Taksidos/Core Rules/2=Combat/0=A Brief Overview.md

  **Secondary Action phase**: During this phase, each combatant may choose to use one of their various abilities or perform an attack.
 They may only perform one action phase.

- ###### For a little extra spice, a narrator may have each particpant roll for initiative during each round or when the total particpants changes.
+ ###### For a little extra spice, a narrator may have each particpant roll for initiative during each round or when the total participants changes.